 - 2. If you stop attending class after the last day to withdraw with a W, your instructor may award the grade of F prior to the end date of the class. - 3.
-If you are taking Online (W), Hybrid (HB), or Hybrid-Flexible (HF) courses, the Educational Technology Support Department will be notified by the registrar to remove you with a grade of W or F and from access to the Brightspace® course(s). - 4.
+If you are taking Online (W), Hybrid (HB), or Hybrid-Flexible (HF) courses, the Office of Educational Technology will be notified by the registrar to remove you with a grade of W or F and from access to the D2L Brightspace[®] course(s). - 4.
 If extenuating circumstances beyond your control occur after the withdrawal date, you may petition the Academic Appeals Committee to request a withdrawal from the class with a grade of W.